The Full Story

 Improving quality of life for people with and affected by Parkinson's disease.

 We've learned a lot since my dad's diagnosis in 2001.
 In order to take this knowledge and pay it forward, I went back to school.
-I will graduate from my PhD program at the University of Nevada Las Vegas in the Interdisciplinary Health Sciences in December 2022.
-My dissertation focuses on the effect of improvisation on quality of life measures for people with and affected by Parkinson's disease.
+I graduated with a PhD from the Interdisciplinary Health Sciences department at the University of Nevada Las Vegas.
+My dissertation focuses on the effect of improvisation and storytelling have on quality of life measures for people with and affected by Parkinson's disease.
 I have run feasibility tests and clinical trials for two novel, online programs that have received great feedback from participants.
 They are:

 Yes, And...eXercise is a 501(c)3 non-profit.
-Our mission is to provide safe, fun and kind place for people with and affected by Parkinson’s disease to connect, empower and enhance their lives through improvisation.
+Our mission is to provide safe, fun and kind place for people with and affected by Parkinson’s disease to connect, empower and enhance their lives through improvisation and storytelling.
 Improvisation has been shown in clinical trials to improve creativity, communication, and confidence.
-We employ the Pay it Forward model, meaning we don't charge for classes and we don't bill insurance.
+We employ the Pay it Forward model, meaning we don't charge for our Jam for Joy classes and we don't bill insurance.

 Yes, And...eXercise is a proud sponsor of